Government extends deadline: Pay property tax on or before November 29

-THE Finance Ministry, in a press release on September 23, has announced an extension of the time period for payment of the property tax.
+THE Finance Ministry, in a press release on September 23, has announced an extension of the time period for paying the property tax.

-The original deadline date of September 30 has been extended to November 29, pursuant to Legal Notice 175 of 2024 which was published on Monday.
+The original deadline date of September 30 was extended to November 29, pursuant to Legal Notice 175 of 2024, which was published on September 22.

-The ministry said that consequently, owners and occupiers of residential land in receipt of a Notice of Assessment from the Board of Inland Revenue (BIR) have until November 29, to pay the tax without incurring any penalties.
+The ministry said consequently, owners and occupiers of residential land in receipt of a notice of assessment from the Board of Inland Revenue (BIR) have until November 29 to pay the tax without incurring any penalties.

-The release said that Minister Colm Imbert was cognizant that there are still lingering issues concerning receipt of Notices of Assessment by some owners and occupiers of residential land from the BIR.
+The release said Finance Minister Colm Imbert was cognisant that there are still lingering issues concerning receipt of notices of assessment from the BIR by some owners and occupiers of residential land .

-As such, the release said, pursuant to Legal Notice 175 of 2024, the time period for the BIR to issue Notices of Assessment has also been extended to October 31.
+Hence the release said, pursuant to Legal Notice 175 of 2024, the time period for the BIR to issue the notices has also been extended, to October 31.

-The release said the ministry continues to actively pursue other forms of payment for this tax and will provide another update on this matter in due course.
-It also reminded that pursuant to Property Tax (Amendment) Act, 2024, the rate of this tax was decreased from three per cent to two per cent.
+The release said the ministry continues to actively pursue other forms of payment for this tax and will provide another update in due course.
+It also reminded that under the Property Tax (Amendment) Act, 2024, the rate of the tax was decreased from three per cent to two per cent.

 The release was issued on Monday after working hours.
-Earlier in the day, while home-owners were still awaiting word on the new deadline, checks made at the Ministry of Finance, Inland Revenue Division, Port of Spain revealed no lines to make the payment.
+Earlier in the day, while homeowners were still awaiting word on the new deadline, checks at the Ministry of Finance, Inland Revenue Division, Port of Spain revealed no lines for payment.

-This was in stark contrast to the previous week, where home-owners would have spent upwards of two hours in “long, daunting” lines to pay their property tax.
+This was in stark contrast to the previous week, when homeowners would have spent upwards of two hours in “long, daunting” lines to pay their property tax.

-One home-owner told Newsday on Monday that the payment process was quick and easy.
+One homeowner told Newsday on Monday the payment process was quick and easy.
 She said it was a case of “in and out” in less than ten minutes.

-On September 20, Imbert announced in the House of Representatives that deadline for the payment of the will be extended.
-This after the Government acknowledged people's enthusiasm to pay the tax yet there being many challenges in doing so.
+On September 20, Imbert announced in the House of Representatives that deadline for the payment of the tax would be extended, after the Government acknowledged people's enthusiasm to pay the tax, yet there being many challenges in doing so.

 In a post on X, Imbert questioned what he described as confusion in the Opposition UNC over the issue of online payments.